from Marketing Memetics, by Michael Taylor

-Netflix is a tech company that happens to be in the movie business, so they do things like categorize every movie and TV show imaginable into 76,897 micro-genres.
-Everything from ‘Dinosaur TV Documentaries’ to ‘Cerebral Con-Game Thrillers’.
-They use this meta data to power their recommendations, which drive 75% of its subscribers’ viewing choices, and was worth a $1 million prize for 10% better accuracy.
-They pay people to watch videos all day, and assign tags based on a 36-page guide.
+Netflix isn’t an entertainment company, it’s a tech company that just happens to be in the movie business.
+So they do things a tech company would do, like categorize every movie and TV show imaginable into 76,897 micro-genres.
+Everything from “Dinosaur TV Documentaries” to “Visually Striking Romantic Dramas” and “Cerebral Con-Game Thrillers”.
+They build these categories by paying people to watch videos all day, who assign tags based on a 36-page guide.
+They use this meta data to power their recommendations, which drive 75% of its subscribers’ viewing choices, and was worth offering a $1 million prize for which the winning team delivered 10% better accuracy.
 If you like "Narcos" you might also enjoy "Sicario" and "End of Watch", because they've all been tagged as "Gritty", "Dark" and "Suspenseful”.
-They’ll also recommend “Narcos: Mexico”, because that's one lesson Hollywood already learned: originality is overrated.
+Of course they’ll also recommend “Narcos: Mexico”, because that's one lesson that Hollywood didn’t need algorithms to learn: originality is overrated.

 Name | Link | Type |